 Schools offer parent and family programming to keep you in the loop with important campus updates, news, events and more.
 Sign up for the parent newsletter if there is one, and get in the habit of browsing the website.

 Talk to your student ahead of time about expectations.
 The move-in schedule may include a set time/place for families and students to say goodbye.
-(Some parents take their student to dinner after moving in and then say goodbye.)
 If your student wants you to help them unpack, be ready to fill drawers and move furniture and then to leave — so they can turn their attention to their new classmates and all the things they need to learn about their new community.